 Incheon 151 Tower in Songdo Landmark City, South Korea.
 Rendering courtesy John Portman & Associates.

-This mixed-use tower will include 30 floors of office space, a 10 level hotel, observation decks, and 95 floors of residential and condominium units.
-The structure consists of a concrete core and super-columns connected by mega-outriggers.
-The two halves of the tower are tied together by a trio of pedestrian bridges containing steel truss outriggers to create greater resistance to wind and seismic forces.
+Thornton Tomasetti provided design services through schematic design for a mixed-use tower that included 30 floors of office space, a 10-level hotel, observation decks, and 95 floors of residential and condominium units.
+The structural design called for a concrete core and super-columns connected by mega-outriggers.
+The two halves of the tower would have been tied together by a trio of pedestrian bridges containing steel truss outriggers to create greater resistance to wind and seismic forces.

-The tower’s sharp edges are an important aspect of the architect’s aesthetic vision, but at the upper levels this shape intensifies wind loads caused by vortex shedding.
-Thornton Tomasetti’s structural team worked closely with the architect and a wind tunnel consultant to develop a form that is both structurally efficient and consistent with the design vision: a series of open slots on four corners.
-The four-level-high openings create an alternative path for wind, improving aerodynamic performance while enhancing the structure’s visual appeal.
+The tower’s sharp edges were an important aspect of the architect’s aesthetic vision, but at the upper levels this shape intensifies wind loads caused by vortex shedding.
+Our structural team worked closely with the architect and a wind tunnel consultant to develop a form that is both structurally efficient and consistent with the design vision: a series of open slots on four corners.
+Splitting at the 44th floor into two interconnected trapezoidal sections, the four-level-high openings create an alternative path for wind, improving aerodynamic performance while enhancing the structure’s visual appeal.